iffyaiyan/Advanced_Lane-Line/README.md

 - **Color Transform** - I used a set of image manipulation techniques to accentuate certain features like lane lines.
 Then I used color space transformations, like from RGB to HLS, channel separation, like separating the S channel from the HLS image and image gradient to allow us to identify the desired lines.

-- **Perspective Transform** - I applied a "bird’s-eye view transform" that let's us view a lane from above and thus identify the lane lines, measure its curvature and respective radius.
+- **Perspective Transform** - I applied a "bird’s-eye view transform" that let me view a lane from above and thus identify the lane lines, measure its curvature and respective radius.

 - **Lane Pixel Detection** - After that I analysed the transformed image and try to detect the lane pixels.
 I used a series of windows and identified the lane lines by finding the peeks in a histogram of each window's.